-The CanUUdle Staff is a group of 10 youth and 2 adults who work together to plan the annual, national youth con, which is happening May 18-21, 2018 in Hamilton, ON.
-Find out about available staff positions below.
-It’s easy to apply – just scroll down to fill out the online Staff Application form.
+The CanUUdle Staff is a group of 10 youth and 2 adults who work together to plan the annual, national youth con.
+Check out the staff positions below.
+Staff applications for CanUUdle 2019 will open in the fall of 2018.

 What do CanUUdle Staff do?

 CanUUdle is a youth con by and for youth.
 The staff team plans the con schedule, workshops, activities, worships and runs the show during the weekend.
 From January to May, the staff team gathers in monthly online meetings and works in small teams to plan the schedule and program.
 During CanUUdle, the staff collectively function as important community stewards, organizers and, most importantly, role models and leaders of the youth community.

 Planning is supported by the CanUUdle Coordinator, a part time contract staff who works with the staff team and organizes logistics.
 Casey Stainsby is our fabulous CanUUdle Co this year!

 Why would you want to be on CanUUdle staff?

 - To give back to our wonderful youth community by planning a con where everyone can enjoy themselves, make great friends, and explore their UU identity.

 - To develop your leadership skills, learn how to organize a big event, plan a schedule, facilitate meetings and much more!